KevinEloff/deep-chain-apps/apps/influenza_binding/src/DESC.md

 # Description
 This app is designed to estimate how effectively an antibody binds to the influenza virus receptor binding domain.
-Given an antibody protein, the app predicts the binding energy to the Influenza HA protein as seen below.
+Given an antibody protein, the app predicts the binding energy to the Influenza Hemagglutinin (HA) protein as seen below.
 This app uses a simplified version of the model used in the [Zindi UmojaHack DeepChain Antibody Classification Challenge](https://zindi.africa/hackathons/umojahack-africa-2021-1-instadeep-challenge-advanced).
 Please see the competition page for more details.

 ![alt text](https://raw.githubusercontent.com/KevinEloff/deep-chain-apps/main/apps/pytorch_app/docs/influenza-infection2.png)

 The CDR regions are useful when determining the binding energy of an antibody protein to an influenza protein.
-The goal of this app is to help the user determine the location of these regions.
-This model could also be used in combination with other models, such as a binding energy predictor, by extracting the CDR regions directly as features.
-These features could then be embedded with [bio-transformers](https://pypi.org/project/bio-transformers/) such as ProtBert, allowing for a very simple and robust model to predict the final binding energy trained on CDR region embeddings.
+The goal of this app is to predict the location of these CDR regions and then use them with ProtBert embeddings to create a simple, yet accurate, model that predicts the binding energy of antibody proteins.

 ## The Data